ITDevLtd/MCVirt/Documentation/ModifyingVMs.rst

 `````````````````````````````````````

-* Use the following McVirt command to add an additional disk to a VM:
+* Use the following MCVirt command to add an additional disk to a VM:

   ::